Guide on Sending New Year Newsletter and Ideas on What To Include

 Give your subscribers reassurance

-Let’s face it: the last three years were a ride.
+Let’s face it: the last years were a ride.
 Many people might have changed their attitude towards the New Year because of all the doom and gloom happening.
 Some seek hope that all these misfortunes will be over next year, others feel anger, with no holiday spirit in sight.
 You can appeal to these frustrations in your New Year newsletter.

 This men’s hair care brand brilliantly played on the longing for stability in life and came up with the promo code that supported the joke about a possible zombie attack: